BIGJRA/BIGJRA.github.io/reborn.md

 You can also find Magcargo by smashing the nearby pillars.
 Anyways, nothing to do on 1F so go to B1F via the ladder.
 You'll see a pillar glowing, which means we can drain lava by rock smashing it.
 Do so, then go down the ladder to the left.
 Grab a hidden *Red Shard* and drain the lava.
 Head up the ladder and immediately come back down.
 If it is still glowing, you can smash the pillar to get **Turtonator**.
 This is one of two possibilities of a randomly determined event.

 Back on B1F, you'll see that the lava has drained, so go into the empty pool and go down.
 Head down the ladder here, and you'll find a hidden *Charcoal*.
 If you didn't get Turtonator earlier, there will be a **Heatmor** here to catch.
-Back upstairs, jump down the hole in the pool to get a *Flame Orb* as well as the *Super-heated Field Readout*.
+Back upstairs, jump down the hole in the pool to get a *Flame Orb* as well as the *Super-Heated Field Readout*.

 Head back to 1F, where the lava will now be drained as well.
 Follow the path up to 3F.
 A lava pool will force you to the left back to 2F, where you can drain the lava.
 Take the ladder to 1F then head to the left to drain it again.
 Finally, return to B1F then B2F to finish draining the lava as we did before.

 Make your way back to 3F, then go across the empty pool.
 On 4F you can find a hidden *X Defend* before exiting to the peak.
 The peak hides a *Exp.
 Candy L*.

 Igneous Cal (2x Hyper Potion).
-Field: Super-heated Field
+Field: Super-Heated Field
 - Barbaracle, Lv.
 38, Ability: Tough Claws, Brave Nature, IVs: 20
     - Stealth Rock
     - Slash